bonitasoft/bonita-doc/md/admin-application-task-list.md

 ## View tasks and flow nodes
 Tasks and flow nodes are showns in three tabs: _Failed flow nodes_, _Pending tasks_, and _Done tasks_.
 In the "Failed flow nodes", as tasks and other automatic elements can fail, we chose to show them all.
-When they do not fail, they execute so fast that there is no need to show them in their pending state.
+When they do not fail, they are usually executing fast and there is no need to show them as there is no action to perform for them.
 Also, usually, the follow up of the execution of a case is mostly about human tasks.
 To view all flow nodes in a process or case, the "Process details" and "Case details" give access to a graphical view of the BPMN diagram to follow up on the status.
 In the "Pending tasks", for each human task, the priority and due date are shown in the list.